clarklab/sketch-invision-prototype/README.md

 Once InVision has the screens uploaded, head back into the web interface and open the project.
 While viewing the main screen, we're going to enter "Build Mode", either with the icon in the bottom center of the screen or by pressing "B".

-With Build Mode active, we're going to click and drag and blue highlight around our menu button.
+With Build Mode active, we're going to click and drag to draw a hotspot with blue highlight around our menu button.
 This hotspot is the key to creating a living mockup out of flat PNGs.
 Essentially, we're making a fancy image map, with actions tied to each hotspot we build.

-We're going to link our new hotspot our a "home-menu-open" screen.
+We're going to link our new hotspot to our "home-menu-open" screen.
 Since our menu is designed like an off-canvas tray, let's select a "Push Right" animation.

 ### Step 15